What Are the Different Types of Solar Pool Heating Systems?

 There are a number of systems you can choose from:

-Rigid panels – if you have plenty of suitable roof space, the rigid panels are the way to go, as they are very durable (cockatoo-proof and hail-proof, not just cockatoo–resistant and hail-resistant).
-If you buy a premium brand, you’ll find that they come with a 25 year warranty (full replacement warranty for the first 12 years; pro rata for remaining 13 years).
+Rigid panels – if you have plenty of suitable roof space, the rigid panels are the way to go, as they are very durable (cockatoo-resistant and hail-resistant).
+If you buy a premium brand, you’ll find that they come with a 10 year warranty.

 Rubber/strip matting – generally best avoided, as these pool heating systems are not cockatoo-proof or hail-proof.
 Cockatoos love them!